louisryan/Twitter_Analysis/readme.md

   head                  Specify the head associated in job table
 ```

-Test the application to ensure it runs before following the next step.

-Periodic Execution
+Scheduling Execution
 ------

- Twitter implements a rate limit - A maximum of 15 calls from a user and 30 API calls from an application are allowed within a 15 minutes limit window.
-Using unix cron jobs, we can schedule Twitter_Scrape.py to execute at 1-60 minute interval
+Twitter's API returns a window of results when the program executes.
+To continually have the most recent content, the python script must be scheduled.
+Unix crons jobs can be created to execute the Twitter_Scrape script at 15 minute intervals.
+There are checks in place to ensure there are no duplicates entered into the database.

 ```
-*/1 * * * * /usr/local/bin/python2.7 /louisryan/Twitter/Twitter_Scrape.py 1  >> ~/log/zombielog-head-1-1.txt
+*/15 * * * * /usr/local/bin/python2.7 /louisryan/Twitter/Twitter_Scrape.py 1
 ```